Research Phase

 Charting errors create legal risk and liability for departments.
 Inconsistent documentation can impact patient outcomes and department compliance.

-StatPatch is a single-use adhesive patch placed on the patient's chest at the start of transport.
-It contains all sensing and transmission electronics and begins transmitting immediately.
+A single-use adhesive patch placed on the patient's chest at the start of transport.
+All sensing and Bluetooth transmission electronics integrated directly into the patch — no separate module, no extra steps.

 SpO₂